-Strategy # 1 Consistent approach to planning along the estuary Establish and/or modify local planning guidelines and controls to allow appropriate assessment and consideration of estuarine habitats and biodiversity as a part of any future development within the estuary and its surrounds Implementation Details Comments Suggested Actions for Implementation Lead agency NCC, MCC, PSC The actions in this strategy have 1.1 Investigate opportunities to develop compatible landuse zonings and/or LEP mapping Support agencies DoPE essentially been undertaken, and will be reviewed on a needs Government Areas in consultation with the community and government authorities.
+Consistent ap itegy # 1 proach to planning the estuary Establish and/or modify local planning guidelines and controls to allow appropriate assessment and consideration of estuarine habitats and biodiversity as a part of any future development within the estuary and its surrounds Implemen ntation Details Comments Suggested Actions for Implementation Lead agency Support agencies NCC, MCC, PSC DoPE The actions in this strategy have essentially been undertaken, and will be reviewed on a needs 1.1 overlays (particularly near LGA boundaries) along the foreshore for each of the Local Government Areas in consultation with the community and government authorities.
 Cost estimate Minimal- staff time only basis.
 All LGAs have completed their new LEPs.
-On-going 1.2 Investigate new LEP provisions relating to the protection of the estuary identified by LE overlays.
-Funding opportunities Development adjacent to the estuary is directed by the Environment Planning and 1.3 Organise a series of workshops to be attended by planning departments from each of the Council's aimed at establishing a unified and consistent approach to environmental Measurable Compatible landuse zonings for estuarine environments and habitats across new LEPs Assessment Act 1979 and the Coastal Management Act 2016 and the State Environment Planning Policies.
+On-going Development adjacent to the 1.2 Investigate new LEP provisions relating to the protection of the estuary identified by LEP overlays.
+Organise a series of workshops to be attended by planning departments from each of Funding opportunities estuary is directed by the Environment Planning and the Council's aimed at establishing a unified and consistent approach to environmental planning on lands surrounding the Hunter Estuary.
+Measurable Compatible landuse zonings for estuarine environments and habitats across new LEPs Assessment Act 1979 and the Coastal Management Act 2016 and the State Environment Planning Policies.
 1.4 Investigate the creation of a "checklist of considerations" for all future development that allows assessing officers to identify and assess (via guidelines) potential impacts on estuarine processes (see Appendix A for example).
 In addition to statutory obligations, the checklist should make reference to scientific literature, as appropriate, to help with Timing Immediately and on-going SEPP (Infrastructure) 2007 and other State Policies have the authority to override LEPs for 1.5 the assessment process.
 Seek DoP input during creation of the checklist and guidelines.
 Continually update and improve the checklist and associated assessment guidelines following monitoring, benchmarking and ongoing research.
 Objectives addressed 1, 2, 8 , 9, 11, 17 certain types of development.
 Existing landuse and values of 1.6 Councils should identify the key estuary management issues that need to be addressed by the DG's environmental assessment report which accompanies state significant Related strategies 2 the estuary are to be considered in planning processes.
 Councils 1.7 listings, concept plans and project applications.
 Based on habitat mapping (Strategy 3) and the Conservation and Rehabilitation Applicable Management Zones 1, 2 will continue to use the best available data and planning resources at the time of rezoning and development applications.
 Masterplan (Strategy 6), along with other new information, update and/or prepare new DCPs (or similar) to introduce site specific, or estuary specific controls to restrict future development within the areas of the estuary and its surrounds.
 DCP documents should incorporate buffers, offsets and considerations, and numerical controls, such as boundary set-backs, which could minimise impacts on key habitats and biodiversity through development restrictions.